apleasantview/wp-scratch-box/README.md

 Vagrant will create the `host_path` folder if it doesn't exist.
 The main Host directory will be synced to `/vagrant/` per Vagrants' defaults.

+### Vagrant plugins
+if you have vagrant-cachier installed, the config in the Vagrantfile is set to cache by machine.

 ### wp-scratch-box.sh
 This is the provisioning file.
 - **packages:**
   - ansible
   - curl
   - git-core
   - jq
+  - ntp
+  - software-properties-common
+  - unzip
   - vim
+  - zip
   - wp-cli w/ tab completions
 - **LAMP**
 	- Apache 2.4
 		- Document root: `/var/www/project/public`